garethjmsaunders/digital-code-style-guide/css/06-specificity.md

 * prevent things from working as expected when moved into different environments;
 * lead to serious developer frustration.
-*

 All of these issues are greatly magnified when working on a larger project with a number of developers contributing code.

-### Keep it low at all times
+## Keep it low at all times

-The problem with specificity isn't necessarily that it's high or low; it's the fact it is so variant and that it cannot be opted out of: the only way to deal with it is to get progressively more specific—the notorious specificity wars we looked at above.
+The problem with specificity isn't necessarily that it's high or low; it's the fact it is so variant and that it cannot be opted out of: the only way to deal with it is to get progressively more specific — the notorious specificity wars we looked at above.

-One of the single, simplest tips for an easier life when writing CSS—particularly at any reasonable scale—is to keep always try and keep specificity as low as possible at all times.
+One of the single, simplest tips for an easier life when writing CSS—particularly at any reasonable scale — is to always try and keep specificity as low as possible at all times.
 Try to make sure there isn't a lot of variance between selectors in your codebase, and that all selectors strive for as low a specificity as possible.

 Doing so will instantly help you tame and manage your project, meaning that no overly-specific selectors are likely to impact or affect anything of a lower specificity elsewhere.
 It also means you're less likely to need to fight your way out of specificity corners, and you'll probably also be writing much smaller stylesheets.